hoontae-jin/ME5701/README.md

 The project title : Image Compression by Fast Fourier Transform, Gaussian Low-Pass Filter, and Singular Value Decomposition

-The project was done with the least use of built-in functions
+The project was done with the least use of built-in functions using MATLAB